akzedevops/v2ray-do-app/README.md

 ## Components

 - `Dockerfile`: Defines the container image using the official V2Ray image.
-- `v2ray.config.json`: The V2Ray configuration file.
+- `v2ray.config.template.json`: A template for the V2Ray configuration file.
-  - Listens on the port defined by the `PORT` environment variable (set by DigitalOcean).
+- `generate_config.py`: A Python script to generate the V2Ray configuration from the template using environment variables.
+- `vmess_link_server.py`: A Python script that serves a web page with the VMess link and a copy button.
+- `entrypoint.sh`: A shell script that generates the V2Ray configuration and starts both the V2Ray server and the VMess link server.

+## Environment Variables

+The following environment variables can be set to configure the V2Ray server:

+- `VMESS_UUID`: The UUID for the VMess inbound.
+Default: `34c0808e-ca5e-40c9-8e5d-6bacd84bc564`.
-  - Uses VMess protocol with WebSocket transport on path `/ray`.
+- `WS_PATH`: The WebSocket path.
+Default: `/ray`.
-  - The user ID (UUID) is hardcoded in the config.
-You should change this for security.
+- `APP_URL`: The URL of the app (used for generating the VMess link).
+This is usually determined dynamically from the request, but can be overridden with this variable.

 ## Deployment Instructions